MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivityChannel.md

 ### channelWithUserDataFeed
 `+ (nullable instancetype)channelWithUserDataFeed:(nonnull MCDUserDataFeed*)userDataFeed;`

+Creates an instance of this class with the user data feed.

 #### Parameters
+* `userDataFeed`
-* `userDataFeed` The user data associated with the activities on this channel.
+The user data associated with the activities on this channel.

 #### Returns
-A new instance of this class.
+Returns a new instance of this class.

 ## Methods